 To pass the time at cruise, I reviewed the VietJet literature and enjoyed views of the Malay Peninsula and the Gulf of Thailand.
 Thai VietJet provides snacks and meals for an additional charge.
 For example meals run $5 and water is $2.
 Prebooking your purchase receives a discount of up to 20%.
 Here are the menus.

 It is helpful that most of the printed material comes in four languages, English, Thai, Chinese, and Vietnamese.
 Food and beverage service for the flight attendants was easy as hardly anyone asked for anything.

-After that the Flight attendants announced over the PA that they woud come through the cabin with neat VietJet souvenirs for sale.
-Just about everyone passed on this oportunity, too.
+After that the Flight attendants announced over the PA that they would come through the cabin with neat VietJet souvenirs for sale.
+Just about everyone passed on this opportunity, too.
 It seemed that passengers were only interested in getting from A to B as cheaply as possible.
 I know that was my primary concern on this one-hour flight.

 The inflight magazine displays the route map for VietJet Air and Thai VietJet.
 VietJet flies to numerous destinations in Vietnam, and its expanding list of international destinations includes cities in China, Thailand, Myanmar, Malaysia, Australia, Macao, Japan, South Korea, Taiwan, and India.

 VZ 303 arrived at Suvarnabhumi Airport on time at 11:50.